-But perhaps this all highlights the most important, most essential of all the diy home improvement essential skills … that extends far beyond plumbing: Knowing the What Ifs and knowing when to pick up the phone to call someone that has a lot more experience than you.
+But perhaps this all highlights the most important, most essential of all the diy home improvement essential traits, extending far beyond plumbing: Knowing the What Ifs and knowing when to pick up the phone to call someone that has a lot more experience than you.

 And while, yes, it does alone mitigate risk, ya gotta admit – it’s tough to compete with all the right common parts and all the right tools right out there on a truck.
 Pretty dang convenient and easy … even if it costs a little bit more, wouldn’t you say?
 Sometimes.

 Thanks for reading & we just don’t talk like we used to – please drop me a line in the comments below.
+For more on Essential DIY Skills, please see our Category = Essential Skills.
 Cheers. ~jb

 Pictured above: Mark T. Elia, Mark of Excellence, NJ